-- Condensed breakfast menus into one containing hot entrees and one containing only cold items that are appropriate for Grades K-12. - Adjusted Pre-K menus into one containing hot entrees and one containing only cold items to use as many of the same items as the above menus to better forecast inventory needs. - All items are individually wrapped.
+- Condensed breakfast menus into one containing hot entrees and one containing only cold items that are appropriate for Grades K-12, including ungraded/self-contained programs. - Adjusted Pre-K menus into one containing hot entrees and one containing only cold items to use as many of the same items as the above menus to better forecast inventory needs. - All items are individually wrapped.